Jump to Content

 Scope and Content

-The collection includes correspondence, slides, photographs, loan forms, press releases, reviews, and related research materials documenting various art exhibitions held at: the Armand Hammer Museum of Art and Cultural Center (Hammer Museum), 1992-1996; the Frederic S. Wight Gallery of Art (Wight Gallery), 1985-1994; and the Grunwald Center for the Graphic Arts (Grunwald Center), 1989-1994.
+Record Series 776 contains correspondence, slides, photographs, loan forms, press releases, reviews, and related research materials documenting various art exhibitions held at the Armand Hammer Museum of Art and Cultural Center (Hammer Museum) from 1992-1996, the Frederick S. Wight Gallery of Art (Wight Gallery) from 1985-1994, and the Grunwald Center for the Graphic Arts (Grunwald Center) from 1989-1994.
 Also included are brief biographies of artists represented in the exhibitions, as well as label text and essays used in the exhibition catalogues.

 Within each exhibition, file folders are organized alphabetically by function, such as Curatorial, Education, Membership, Registration, etc. Dated materials within these folders are organized in chronological order.
 The materials within each of these functional categories may include the following: